 GEOGRAPHY AWARENESS WEEK - GEOWEEK

-We are hosting a conference on the morning of Thursday the 22nd of November in Enniscorthy, Co.
-Wexford which will bring geographers and policy makers together to discuss the goals.
+We hosted a conference on Thursday the 22nd of November in Enniscorthy, Co.
+Wexford which brought geographers and policy makers together to discuss the goals.

 GeoWeek 2018 - 19-25th November

-This year our annual GeoWeek (Geography Awareness Week) will focus on the role and potential of geography and geographers, academic and in practice, in delivering on the SDG's.
-We will highlight the geographic research already being done in relation to the 17 goals and the potential for geographers and those interested in geography in contributing in the future.
+This year our annual GeoWeek (Geography Awareness Week) focused on the role and potential of geography and geographers, academic and in practice, in delivering on the SDG's.
+We highlighted the geographic research already being done in relation to the 17 goals and the potential for geographers and those interested in geography in contributing in the future.

 The Sustainable Development Goals aim to build on the Millennium Development Goals by creating a plan of action for the people, our planet and it's prosperity.
 There are 17 Sustainable Development Goals and 169 targets which have been adopted by 193 UN member states.
 The goals are integrated and indivisible and balance the three dimensions of sustainable development: the economic, social and environmental.